Psychoanalysis: Group therapy and play therapy

 Although single-client sessions remain the norm, psychoanalytic theory has been used to develop other types of psychological treatment.
 Psychoanalytic group therapy was pioneered by Trigant Burrow, Joseph Pratt, Paul F. Schilder, Samuel R. Slavson, Harry Stack Sullivan, and Wolfe.
 Child-centered counseling for parents was instituted early in analytic history by Freud, and was later further developed by Irwin Marcus, Edith Schulhofer, and Gilbert Kliman.
-Psychoanalytically based couples therapy has been promulgated and explicated by Fred Sander.
+Psychoanalytically-based couples therapy has been promulgated and explicated by Fred Sander.
 Techniques and tools developed in the first decade of the 21st century have made psychoanalysis available to patients who were not treatable by earlier techniques.
 This meant that the analytic situation was modified so that it would be more suitable and more likely to be helpful for these patients.
 Eagle (2007) believes that psychoanalysis cannot be a self-contained discipline but instead must be open to influence from and integration with findings and theory from other disciplines.

 Psychoanalytic constructs have been adapted for use with children with treatments such as play therapy, art therapy, and storytelling.
 Throughout her career, from the 1920s through the 1970s, Anna Freud adapted psychoanalysis for children through play.
 This is still used today for children, especially those who are preadolescent.
-Using toys and games, children are able to symbolically demonstrate their fears, fantasies, and defenses; although not identical, this technique, in children, is analogous to the aim of free association in adults.
-Psychoanalytic play therapy allows the child and analyst to understand children's conflicts, particularly defenses such as disobedience and withdrawal, that have been guarding against various unpleasant feelings and hostile wishes.
+Using toys and games, children symbolically demonstrate their fears, fantasies, and defenses; although not identical, this technique, in children, is analogous to the aim of free association in adults.
+Psychoanalytic play therapy allows the child and analyst to understand the child's conflicts, e.g., defenses such as disobedience and withdrawal, that have been guarding against various difficult feelings.
 In art therapy, the counselor may have a child draw a portrait and then tell a story about the portrait.
-The counselor watches for recurring themes—regardless of whether it is with art or toys.
+The counselor watches for the emergence of recurring themes.

 Cultural variations

 Psychoanalysis can be adapted to different cultures, as long as the therapist or counselor understands the client's culture.
 For example, Tori and Blimes found that defense mechanisms were valid in a normative sample of 2,624 Thais.
 The use of certain defense mechanisms was related to cultural values.
 For example, Thais value calmness and collectiveness (because of Buddhist beliefs), so they were low on regressive emotionality.
 Psychoanalysis also applies because Freud used techniques that allowed him to get the subjective perceptions of his patients.
-He takes an objective approach by not facing his clients during his talk therapy sessions.
+He took an objective approach by not facing his clients during his talk therapy sessions.
 He met with his patients wherever they were, such as when he used free association, where clients would say whatever came to mind without self-censorship.
 His treatments had little to no structure for most cultures, especially Asian cultures.
 Therefore, it is more likely that Freudian constructs will be used in structured therapy.
 In addition, Corey postulates that it will be necessary for a therapist to help clients develop a cultural identity as well as an ego identity.